AkyurekDogan/exinity-task/README.md

 - Docker installed on your system
 - (For developer mode) Go v1.23.2+
 - (Optional) VS Code for IDE support
+- If you want to run k8s mode, you need to install `minikube` on local k8s provider.

 ---